 In 2015, Echakhch presented Screen Shot at the Museum Haus Konstruktiv, Zurich, and she was awarded the Zurich Art Prize.

-Latifa Echakhch will represent Switzerland at the 59th Venice Biennale in 2022.
+Latifa Echakhch represents Switzerland at the 59th Venice Biennale in 2022.